tpc2233/FlashDepth/README.md

 Feel free to create a github issue if the model does not work out of the box after installing the environment.

 ## Installation
 We recommend creating a [conda](https://www.anaconda.com/) environment then installing the required packages using our `setup_env.sh` script.
-Note that the mamba package should be installed from our local folder and the torch version should be 2.4 (as of writing, Mamba2 does not work if compiling torch 2.5 and above).
+Note that the mamba package should be installed from our local folder and the torch version should be 2.4 (as of early May 2025, Mamba2 does not work if compiling torch 2.5 and above).

 ```
 conda create -n flashdepth python=3.11 --yes